 Add the diced onion and garlic and saute for 2-3 minutes until they start to soften.
 Add 1tsp of ground cumin stick and the nutmeg to the dish and stir well.

 Stir the beef back in and cover with the beef stock.
 Add the apricots and cinnamon stick.
 Bring to the boil, cover then reduce to a gentle simmer for 45 minutes or until the beef is tender and falls apart easily.

-Meanwhile, prepare the couscous; lace the couscous in a large heatproof bowl.
+Meanwhile, prepare the couscous; place the couscous in a large heatproof bowl.
 Bring the chicken stock to a boil in a saucepan over a medium-high heat.
-Add the raisins to the couscous and pour the stock over the couscous mix, then cover the bowl with clingfilm.
+Add the raisins to the couscous and pour in the stock over, then cover the bowl with clingfilm.
 Allow to sit for 5-6 minutes until the stock has been absorbed.
 Remove the clingfilm and fluff the grains with fork and then season and keep warm to one side.

 Once the beef is cooked, stir in the honey, ground almonds and 2tbsp of mint and check the seasoning.
 Combine the remaining ground spices in a small bowl.